casefabric/guide/docs/engine/repository.md

 - **`POST /repository/deploy`**<br/>
 This will ask the repository to store the posted CMMN contents.
 - **`POST /repository/validate`**<br/>
 To validate a CMMN definition.
-This is used from e.g. the CaseFabric IDE.<br/>
+This is used from e.g. the Case Designer.<br/>
 Note that this API bypasses the configured repository since it works solely on the posted content.

 ## Repository Configuration